Colorado is home to a remarkable variety of rabbit species, each uniquely adapted to its specific habitat.

 These rabbits in Colorado have a grayish-brown coat, blending well with their rocky habitats.

 Mountain Cottontails are adept at climbing and often seek shelter in rocky outcrops or burrows.
-They feed on a variety of plant materials, such as grasses, shrubs, and bark.
+They feed on various plant materials, such as grasses, shrubs, and bark.

 3. Black-Tailed Jackrabbit